309thEDDGE/tip/README.md

 - [Changelog](#changelog)

 ## Markdown
-Use `markdown_to_html.py` in the scripts directory to convert md file to html.
+Use `markdown_to_html.py` in the tip_scripts directory to convert md file to html.
 Requires markdown2.py to be in PYTHONPATH. markdown2 is approved for use in SWEG.

 ## CMake Build